dwf/rescued-scipy-wiki/Cookbook/Matplotlib.rst

 Misc
 ====

-* [:Cookbook/Matplotlib/EmbeddingInWx:Embedding in WX] - advice on how to embed matplotlib figures in [`http://www.wxpython.org`_ wxPython] applications
+* [:Cookbook/Matplotlib/EmbeddingInWx:Embedding in WX] - advice on how to embed matplotlib figures in `wxPython <http://www.wxpython.org>`_ applications

 * [:Cookbook/Matplotlib/LoadImage:Load and display an image] - shows a simple way to import a PNG image to a numpy array

 * [:Cookbook/Matplotlib/Interactive Plotting:Interactive Plotting] - Adding mouse interaction to identify data annotations.

-* [:Cookbook/Matplotlib/Matplotlib and Zope:Matplotlib and Zope] - How to use Matplotlib within the application server [`http://www.zope.org`_ Zope].
+* [:Cookbook/Matplotlib/Matplotlib and Zope:Matplotlib and Zope] - How to use Matplotlib within the application server `Zope <http://www.zope.org>`_.

 * [:Cookbook/Matplotlib/Qt with IPython and Designer:Qt with IPython and Designer] - How to design a GUI using Qt's Designer tool using Matplotlib widgets, and that can be interactively controlled from the IPython command line.